 Accreditation Council for Education in Nutrition & Dietetics

-Students wishing to become Registered Dietitians (RDs) should apply to the Master of Public Health (MPH) Coordinated Program in Dietetics option, which will be referred to as the Dietetics option.
-The students following the Dietetics option receive a Verification Statement upon graduation, which is needed to take the RD exam.
+Students wishing to become Registered Dietitians Nutritionists (RDNs) should apply to the Master of Public Health (MPH) Dietetics option, which will be referred to as the Dietetics option.
+The students following the Dietetics option receive a Verification Statement upon graduation, which is needed to take the RDN exam.
 The Dietetics option requires unique standards and admissions policies as outlined below.